WetHat/MarkdownToHtml/Documentation/New-StaticHTMLSiteProject.md

     navigation section with links to the headings on the current page is appended automatically to the navigation items configured in this file.

+`navigation_bar`
+:  HTML fragment templates and options for the page navigation bar.

+  * `capture_page_headings` A string of heading levels (1-6) to indicate which page headings are added to the navigation bar.
+If no headings should be added at all, use the empty string `""`.

+  * `templates`: a set of HTML fragments specifying the navigation structure.
+    The templates can contain placeholders which will be replaced by content when the project is built.

+    The individual templates and the supported placeholders are:
+    * `navitem`: template to represent a navigation link in the navivation bar.
+      Supported content placeholders in this template are:
+      * `{{navurl}}` - a relative or absolute hyperlink
+      * `{{navtext}}` - the link text.

+    * `navlabel`: A (non-navigable) label in the navigation bar.
+      Supported content placeholders in this template are:
+      * `{{navtext}}` - the label text.

+    * `navseparator`: A seperator between sections of the navigation bar.
+This template does not support any placeholders.

+    * `navheading`: A template for navigation links to page headings.
+      Supported content placeholders in this template are:
+      * `{{level}}` - the heading level (a number between 1 and 6).
+      * `{{navtext}}` - the heading text.

 ### The Project Build Script `Build.ps1`
 The project build script implements the Markdown to HTML conversion time.